 The portion of the Main Trunk of Anoka Washington Judicial Ditch 3 (JD 3, also known as Clearwater Creek) downstream of I-35E has a relatively steep grade with minor accumulated sediment.
 It exhibits heavily scoured and sloughing banks due to high peak flows and channel velocities and less stable (sandy) soils.
-Because that portion of Clearwater Creek has been straightened and channelized through the construction of JD 3, it is less stable than the naturally meandering portion of Clearwater Creek from the outlet of JD 3 (approximately 0.25 miles north of Main Street in Centerville) to Peltier Lake.
-However, bank instability and erosion has been noted within the naturally meandering portion of Clearwater Creek as well.
+Because that portion of Clearwater Creek has been straightened and channelized through the construction of JD 3, it is less stable than the naturally meandering portion of Clearwater Creek from the outlet of JD 3 (approximately 0.25 miles north of Main Street in Centerville) to Pettier Lake.
+Pettier Lake is impaired for excess nutrients and the channelization of the ditch has increased the sediment and nutrient delivery downstream.
+Bank instability and erosion has been noted within the naturally meandering portion of Clearwater Creek as well.
 The stability of the watercourse has been further diminished by changing hydrology due to both land development pressures and climatic effects.
 The purpose of this feasibility study is to provide a detailed analysis of the extent and severity of the issues; recommend Best Management Practices (BMPs) and engineered solutions to reduce erosion, limit channel velocity and improve in-stream habitat; and estimate the associated probable costs for feasible alternatives.

 Several BMPs were considered for implementation and through discussions with District staff as well as technical analysis, the alternatives have been whittled down to those considered most feasible.
 There are three main alternatives considered feasible that correspond to three main segments of Clearwater Creek, and they are a re-meandered ditch, two-stage ditch, and channel cleanout.
+The primary goal of the alternatives are to stabilize the ditch banks and reduce the instream erosion through reduction of channel velocities, and establishing deep rooted vegetation along the channel banks.
+A secondary benefit will be reduced nutrient and sediment delivery to Peltier Lake.
 These alternatives were modeled within XPSWMM (Appendix A), and the results are shown throughout the report.
 The velocity reductions realized through modeling of the BMPs will help to stabilize the stream banks and benefit Clearwater Creek to Lake Peltier.
 Other alternatives were considered but ruled out throughout the design process and are documented herein.
 Based on the preliminary assessment of the site, we recommend including alternatives for re-meander of the straightened channel downstream of Main St. (0+00 to 14+00), constructing a two-stage ditch (or partial two-stage ditch) between 20th Ave and I-35E (50+00 to 76+00), and repairing the ditch in the middle section between 20th Ave and Main St. (16+00 to 49+00).
 We recommend the District investing external funding opportunities such as the Clean Water Fund (CWF) Projects and Practices grant, the Multi-purpose Drainage Management Grant, and the Watershed-Based Implementation Fund (WBIF), each of which is appropriate for this project.